On the Anisotropy of Score-Based Generative Models: Introduction

 \section{Introduction}

-Neural networks generalize through inductive biases, i.e., biases that guide learning beyond training data \citep{Goyal2020InductiveBF, wilsonbayesian}.
+Neural networks generalize through inductive biases, i.e., biases that guide learning beyond training data \citep{wilsonbayesian, Goyal2020InductiveBF}.
 For discriminative tasks, they are partially characterized through the \textit{Neural Anisotropy Directions} (NADs), which reveal the architecture's directional preferences in the input space \citep{neuralanisotropydirections}.
 However, generative modeling lacks a cohesive theory that explains how architectural geometry interacts with data manifolds \citep{kadkhodaie2024generalization, ditinductivebiases}.
 In this work, we present a unified approach to explaining and interpreting inductive biases of score-based generative models by examining anisotropy in the output space, where networks exhibit preferential learning along certain directions.
-As motivated in Figure \ref{fig:spheres}, we posit that generalization ability is largely characterized by the alignment of the data with the architecture's ``geometry" at initialization.
-Our contribution is making this notion of ``geometry" precise and decomposing the output space in terms of the anisotropy directions induced by it, i.e., the \textit{Score Anisotropy Directions} (SADs) that we introduce below:
+As motivated in the experiment of Figure \ref{fig:spheres}, we posit that generalization ability is largely characterized by the alignment of the data with the architecture's geometry at initialization, which is denoted as $\mathbf{G}_{\mathcal{F}}$ here.

+Our contribution is making this notion of geometry precise and decomposing the output space in terms of anisotropy directions induced by it, i.e., the \textit{Score Anisotropy Directions}.